 gemini extensions disable my-extension

-# Validate a local extension before publishing
+# Validate before publishing

 gemini extensions validate ./my-extension